AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2015-12-04-swift-on-linux-in-vbox-on-osx.md

 As part of the Swift OpenSource release Apple also happens to provide the [code of libdispatch on GitHub](https://github.com/apple/swift-corelibs-libdispatch).

-Lets compile that as well.
+Let's compile that as well.
 First we need to install a few build tools and some kqueue stuff:

     sudo apt-get install autoconf libtool pkg-config \